Jonathan Clauss: Marseille

 On 20 July 2022, Clauss signed with fellow Ligue 1 side Marseille.
 The transfer fee to be paid to Lens was €9 million.

+Nice

+On 25 July 2024, Clauss signed for Nice for €5 million plus €1 million in potential bonuses.

 International career

 In March 2022, at the age of 29, Clauss received his first call-up to the France national team when manager Didier Deschamps selected him for friendly matches against Ivory Coast and South Africa.
 He made his debut on 25 March in a 2–1 victory over the former side.

+On 18 November 2023, Clauss scored his first goal with France in a 14–0 win over Gibraltar, the largest victory in the nation's history.